Build-A-Bear Workshop: Public company

-On July 12, 2018, Build-A-Bear held an event in the United Kingdom, United States and Canada where patrons could pay their child's age for a bear.
+On July 12, 2018, Build-A-Bear held an event in the United Kingdom, United States, and Canada where patrons could pay their child's age for a bear.
 The relatively low price of the stuffed bears for younger children attracted massive numbers of people, overwhelming the franchise's stores as well as many shopping malls in which Build-A-Bear franchises were located.
 The event prompted a surge in public awareness of the Build-A-Bear brand, according to a subsequent YouGov poll, nearly all of which was negative.
 Sharon Price John, president and CEO, apologized; the company stated that those who had waited in line would receive vouchers.
 In November 2017, the company expanded on its pop up shop locations with the opening of Build-A-Bear Bakeshop temporarily for the holidays in the West County Center near a Workshop location.

-In August 2018, the company launched Kabu pre-teen lifestyle brand based on Japanese kawaii-style art starting with three characters: Kabu Pawlette (bunny), Kabu Bearnice (bear) and Kabu Catlynn (kitten).
+In August 2018, the company launched Kabu pre-teen lifestyle brand based on Japanese kawaii-style art starting with three characters: Kabu Pawlette (bunny), Kabu Bearnice (bear), and Kabu Catlynn (kitten).
 A companion game app, Kabu Pop Party Quest, was also created.

 During the 2018 holiday season, Build-A-Bear opened six pop-up pilot shops in Walmart stores.
 The success of the pilot led to the expansion of Build-A-Bear into a further 25 Walmart locations in 2019.

 The company launched a streaming radio station in October 2018.
 Build-A-Bear Workshop teamed up with Warner Music Group's Arts Music and Warner Chappell Music in July 2019 to partner on a Build-A-Bear music label.
 Patrick Hughes (founder of Foundation Media Partners) and Harvey Russell (CEO) went on board to guide the label.

 With an announcement of having secured a deal with Sony Pictures Worldwide Acquisitions in an August 2019 Q2 earnings report, Build-A-Bear was starting up an in-house production entity, Build-A-Bear Entertainment.
-The first planned movie is to be a The Honey Girls movie, which releases songs and music videos on its YouTube channel.
-CEO Price John also indicated two Christmas movies are in development for the Hallmark Channel with the first to be broadcast in winter 2019.
-RWS Entertainment Group, a custom entertainment, live events and branded experiences production company, formed a partnership with the company.
+The first movie is The Honey Girls movie, which comes with songs and music videos on its YouTube channel.
+Two Christmas movies were produced, the first being Christmas CEO, which was first broadcast on Hallmark Channel on November 26, 2021, and the second being Glisten and the Merry Mission, which came out in Cinemark theaters on November 3, 2023.
+PRWS Entertainment Group, a custom entertainment, live events, and branded experiences production company, formed a partnership with the company.
 In second-quarter 2020, the company moved its headquarters from Overland to St. Louis.